Squat (exercise): Squats used in physical therapy

 Forced repetitions are used when training until failure.
 They are completed by completing an additional 2–4 reps (assisted) at the end of the set.
 Partial repetitions are also used in order to maintain a constant period of tension in order to promote hypertrophy.
-Lastly, drop-sets are an intense workout done in at the end of a set which runs until failure and continues with a lower weight without rest.
+Lastly, drop-sets are an intense workout done at the end of a set which runs until failure and continues with a lower weight without rest.